polywrap/python-client/README.md

 Each folder is now a project to VSCode.
 This action does not change the underlying code, but facilitates the development process.
 So our file directory should look like this now:

 ![all modules have their respective folder, along with a root folder](misc/VScode_workspace.png)

+> Note: You might have to do this step again next time you close and open VS code!

 ### Picking up the virtual environments automatically
 We will need to create a `.vscode/settings.json` file in each module's folder, pointing to the in-project virtual environment created by the poetry.